-Netanyahu told Trump about Iran claims in March, senior official says
+Pushing to bury Iran deal, Israel insists nobody wants war with Tehran

 One Vienna-based diplomat who has dealt with the IAEA for years, when asked what he made of Netanyahu’s speech, said: “Nothing new.
 Theatrics.”

-EU foreign policy chief Federica Mogherini, who chairs a Joint Commission that oversees implementation of the deal, said in a preliminary reaction that Netanyahu had not questioned Iran’s compliance with the JCPOA.
+EU foreign policy chief Federica Mogherini said Netanyahu did not question Iran’s compliance with the deal.
 She noted the deal was made “exactly because there was no trust between the parties, otherwise we would not have required a nuclear deal to be put in place”.

-“The Iranians are clean in regard to the nuclear deal because it is a gift given to them by an exhausted, tired, naive world.
-They embraced it in 2015 and they have no intention to breach this agreement, which is a great one for them,” Hangebi said.
+Hanegbi acknowledged Netanyahu had not shown Iran had violated the agreement: “The Iranians are clean in regard to the nuclear deal because it is a gift given to them by an exhausted, tired, naive world.”

-Ehud Barak, a former Israeli prime minister who served as defense minister from 2009 to 2013, said there was nothing essentially new in the Netanyahu presentation.

-“Israel’s amazing intelligence has not provided a smoking gun,” Barak, a frequent Netanyahu critic, told Army Radio.
-“All in all it is a big help for Trump ahead of the May 12 decision.”

 An Israeli official familiar with Netanyahu’s telegenic style - one the Israeli leader has refined over decades in the international arena - said that the two-word headline “Iran Lied” that appeared beside him during the presentation was tailor-made for Trump’s own short, pithy, rhetorical style.

-Noting Trump’s own use of short epithets such as “Lyin’ Ted,” the mocking nickname that Trump deployed against his 2016 election rival Ted Cruz, the Israeli official said Trump “responds to pithy messaging, and that is what we were going for with this briefing.”
+Noting Trump’s own use of short epithets, the Israeli official said Trump “responds to pithy messaging, and that is what we were going for with this briefing.”

-Writing by Maayan Lubell; Additional reporting by Dan Williams in Jerusalem, François Murphy in Vienna, Mark Heinrich in London and Alastair Macdonald in Brussels, Editing by William Maclean
+Writing by Maayan Lubell; Additional reporting by Dan Williams in Jerusalem, François Murphy in Vienna, Mark Heinrich in London, Alastair Macdonald in Brussels, Bozorgmehr Sharefedin in London, Editing by William Maclean